Skip to main content

 The Proposal Kit also includes a line-item quoting database system for automating all the financial pages.

-Understanding Expression of Interest Proposals
+Types of Expression of Interest Proposals

 An expression of interest proposal is a preliminary step in many business and project negotiations.
 It communicates your interest in a project or opportunity, detailing your qualifications and readiness to meet the requirements.
 Here are some examples of the types of projects typically associated with expressions of interest letters: